lawlict/wenetspeech-testnet-long/README.md

 # WenetSpeech TestNet Long Dataset

-This repo contains the description file and preparation script for a long-form audio dataset derived from WenetSpeech test_net. **7385 segments** were created by merging adjacent short segments from 124 WenetSpeech test_net audio files into longer chunks (typically 1–30 seconds).
+This repo contains the description file and preparation script for a long-form audio dataset derived from WenetSpeech TestNet. **7385 segments** were created by merging adjacent short segments (typically 1–30 seconds) from 124
+WenetSpeech TestNet audio files into longer chunks.

 ## Merge Strategy